 If you would encounter technical problem, please email email@example.com .
 After having completed your application, you should close the webb browser if you have been using a public computer.

-Students admitted to a three or five year programme at KTH must have completed two years (at the time of the exchange) to be eligible to apply for exchange studies.
-The student must also meet the following requirements:
+Students admitted to a three or five year programme at KTH must meet the following requirements:

 - Not have more than two unfinished courses for applicants in their second year, applicable to courses up until study period 1 the year you apply for exchange studies